CodeIntelligenceTesting/jazzer/CONTRIBUTING.md

 ## Releasing (CI employees only)

-1. Push a tag of the form `v1.2.3` to trigger the "Prerelease" GitHub Actions workflow.
+1. Push a tag of the form `v1.2.3` to trigger the "Prerelease" GitHub Actions workflow followed by the "Release" workflow.
-2. Wait for the workflow to finish (about 10 minutes).
+2. Make sure that Jazzer was actually published on Maven Central.
+3. Publish the draft releas on Github.
+This will also automatically update the [jazzer-docs](https://codeintelligencetesting.github.io/jazzer-docs).

+Upon a failure to deploy to Maven Central, you can eather log into https://central.sonatype.com/publishing and see the status of the last attempt to publish, or follow these steps to manually deploy the artifacts:
-3. Download the artifact called "jazzer-maven-central-bundle" from the prerelease workflow run.
+1. Download the bundle artifact called "jazzer-maven-central-bundle".
-4. Log into https://central.sonatype.com/publishing and click on "Publish Component".
+2. Log into https://central.sonatype.com/publishing and click on "Publish Component".
-5. In the dialog that follows, under "Upload Your File", select the downloaded artifact.
+3. In the dialog that follows, under "Upload Your File", select the downloaded artifact.
 The "Deployment Name" doesn't matter.
 Click "Publish Component".
-6. Refresh the page, and you should see "Deployment Info" with status "VALIDATED".
+4. Refresh the page, and you should see "Deployment Info" with status "VALIDATED".
-7. Click "Publish" to publish the component to Maven Central and wait for the status to change to "PUBLISHED" (a refresh or two may be necessary).
+5. Click "Publish" to publish the component to Maven Central and wait for the status to change to "PUBLISHED" (a refresh or two may be necessary).
-8. Release the draft Github release.
-This will automatically create a tag, push the docker images and deploy the docs (can take about a few minutes to appear at [jazzer-docs]( https://codeintelligencetesting.github.io/jazzer-docs)).